muratk3n/thirdwave/en/README.md

 # Tweets

 Bloomberg: "Powerwall Rival Seeks to Bring Hydrogen Into Your Home...
-It’s about the size of Tesla Inc.’s Powerwall, but can store up to three times as much energy over a longer period"
+It’s about the size of Tesla ...
+Powerwall, but can store up to three times as much energy over a longer period"

 [Link](https://www.bloomberg.com/news/articles/2020-10-19/tesla-powerwall-rival-seeks-to-bring-hydrogen-into-your-home)